saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 [10] Bain & Company.
 (November 2025).
 "Executive Survey: AI Moves from Pilots to Production."
 Key findings: 74% rate AI as top-three priority (vs. 60% in 2024), 80% of use cases met/exceeded expectations, only 23% tied to revenue/cost impact, agentic workflows 2x more likely to exceed goals. https://www.bain.com/insights/executive-survey-ai-moves-from-pilots-to-production/

 ---

-**© 2025 Colaberry Inc. All Rights Reserved.**
-INPACT™ and GOALS™ are trademarks of Colaberry Inc.

----

 ## Acronyms